arundhaduti/arundhaduti.github.io/about.markdown

 permalink: /about/
 ---

-Bangalorean, who loves to travel and explore new places.
+Indian, who loves to travel and explore new places.
 I am constantly learning, updating and getting hands on with the latests tools and tech.
 I am also into playing guitar and music composition.

 **Currently working for**
 - Associated Press [https://ap.org](https://ap.org) *remote*